Introduction to Linux Route Command

 - Data Overhead: As data is break up into different pieces and send to destination in the form of IP packets, which consumes some part of network bandwidth.

 This is a guide to Linux Route Command.
-Here we discuss the introduction and different Linux route commands along with merits and demerits.
+Here we discuss the introduction, working, types, different Linux route commands along with merits and demerits.
 You may also look at the following articles to learn more –